nalkat/universe/README.md

 - `Particle`, `Element`, and `Compound` describe the building blocks of chemistry and expose helpers for rest energy, isotopes, and bonding.
 - `Plant`, `Animal`, and `Insect` extend the `Life` base class to model hunger, growth, metamorphosis, and resilience feedback loops.
-- `Structure`, `Settlement`, `City`, and `House` organize living spaces, resource flows, and infrastructure conditions so emerging populations have places to inhabit.
+- `Structure`, `Habitat`, `Nest`, `Burrow`, `Settlement`, `City`, and `House` organize living spaces, resource flows, and infrastructure conditions so emerging populations have places to inhabit.
+- `Habitat` specializations embrace natural and artificial engineering alike, letting insect hives, burrows, or experimental refuges evolve traits, fail safely, and adapt to new pressures.
 - `Taxonomy` offers reusable classification metadata to keep species aligned with their biological context.

 These classes provide the categorization framework required before the simulation begins generating complex civilizations.